UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

  resilient system again - we'll need to do some testing before allowing jobs to start even if everything looks good.

+- 2023-03-28 17:15 - Young's filesystem is running on two OSSes again.
+Roughly half the compute nodes are enabled and jobs are running on them.
+If all goes well, we'll switch on the rest of the compute nodes tomorrow.

 ### Michael

 - All systems are working well.